 Indifference curves are graphs that represent various combinations of two commodities which an individual considers equally valuable.
 The axes of those graphs represent one commodity each (e.g., good A and good B).
 Indifference curves are widely used in microeconomics to analyze consumer preferences, the effects of subsidies and taxes, and a few other concepts.
-Although indifference curves come in many shapes and sizes, most of them share a few important properties.
+Although they come in many shapes and sizes, most of them share a few important properties.
 Thus, we will look at the four most important properties of indifference curves in more detail below.

 1. Indifference Curves are Downward Sloping

 Virtually all indifference curves have a negative slope.
 That is, they slope downward from left to right.
-The slope of an indifference curve shows the rate of substitution between two goods, i.e. the rate at which an individual is willing to give up some quantity of good A to get more of good B. If we assume that the individual likes both goods, the quantity of good B has to increase as the quantity of good A decreases, to keep the overall level of satisfaction the same.
+The slope of the curve shows the rate of substitution between two goods, i.e. the rate at which an individual is willing to give up some quantity of good A to get more of good B. If we assume that the individual likes both goods, the quantity of good B has to increase as the quantity of good A decreases, to keep the overall level of satisfaction the same.
 Because both axes each represent one of the two goods, this relationship results in a downward sloping curve.
-This becomes pretty obvious if we look at the illustration below.
+This becomes pretty obvious if we look at the indifference map below.

 2. Higher Indifference Curves Are Preferred to Lower Ones